mirka-henninger/contrastanalysis/README.md

 #### Testing planned contrasts

-As for the contrast analysis for independent samples, the contrast weights \(\boldsymbol{\lambda}\) are assigned to an object using the matrix function in R with contrasts in rows and groups in columns.
-The data must contain subjects in rows and \(p\) columns, one for each measurement occasions that contain the dependent variable.
+As for the contrast analysis for independent samples, the contrast weights λ are assigned to an object using the matrix function in R with contrasts in rows and groups in columns.
+The data must contain subjects in rows and *p* columns, one for each measurement occasions that contain the dependent variable.

 ``` r
 (nGroup <- ncol(presidents))